 Step 8 – Planning with your destination wedding coordinator at the hotel

-The hotel in general will being planing about 3 months prior to your wedding.
-At this point, your coordinator will work with you to work out the details for:
+The hotel in general will begin planning about 3 months prior to your wedding.
+At this point, your coordinator will work with you to work out the details for the following: